 How to Calculate Gas Mileage in the Right Way

-As a small business owner, it’s critical your vehicle be as efficient as it can be.
-While fuel costs can be written off if you use your car for your business, it’s always better to simply save the money upfront.
+As a small business owner, your vehicle must be as efficient as possible.
+While you can write fuel off if you use your car for your business, it’s always better to save money upfront.

-However, not many people know how to calculate gas mileage correctly.
-How do you know how much fuel has been used, and then compare that to how many miles you have driven?
+However, not many people know how to determine gas mileage correctly.
+How do you know how much fuel has been used and then compare that to how many miles you have driven?

 Here’s what you need to know!